Welcome to Radio Free Flint Podcast

 Conservation and Sustainable Food Growing in Michigan

-Daniel Moilanen, a Fenton area native, is now living in Flint.
+Send us a text Our podcast guest is Daniel Moilanen, a Fenton area native now living in Flint.
 Dan is currently the Executive Director of the Michigan Association of Conservation Districts (MACD).
-His leadership in this organization brings conservation-minded farmers together to reduce toxic algal blooms in …
+His leadership in this organization brings conservation-minded farmers together to reduce toxic algal …

 Nov.
 22, 2022